 The genus Salvia, a member of the mint family (Lamiaceae), is one of the largest and most versatile groups of plants suited to Sonoma County gardens.
 The challenge in selecting species or cultivars is to choose those most at home in our summer-dry, winter-wet climate.

 Salvia argentea—silver sage.
-A dramatic rosette low to the ground makes a handsome focal point with 6-10 in. fuzzy leaves.
+A dramatic rosette forms low to the ground creating a handsome focal point with 6-10 in. fuzzy leaves.
 White hooded flowers appear in summer along 3-ft. tall stems.
 Silver sage requires excellent drainage, is short-lived, and may need to be replaced every 2 years.
 Offsets may appear at the base or seedlings nearby if flowers are not deadheaded.

 Salvia coccinea—Texan or blood sage.
 Mostly deciduous in winter, this fast-growing but short-lived, 1-3 ft. tall perennial blooms in summer in orange, pink, red, white, or multi-colored blossoms; deadheading encourages rebloom.
 Plant in nearly any well-drained soil; cut back to 4-6 in. before spring growth resumes.

 Salvia greggii & hybrids—autumn sage.
 Adaptable to full sun or part shade, autumn sage begins flowering in late spring.
 Vertical, then arching, wiry branches and narrow leaves to 1 in. fill this woody-based shrub, 1-3 ft. high and wide.
 Select cultivars for pink, red, violet, or white blossoms; trim back halfway or more in spring to maintain attractive shape.